Creating AI agents for customer support

 Dynamic chat node was the first LLM experiment: a free form prompt step in the middle of a static flow builder.
 It gave us a chance to observe how bot developers actually wrote prompts and how well those prompts performed.

-Now to building a sub-agent
+Converting flow to a sub-agent

 1. Get input: To ask customer for some detail Ex.
 Name, Address etc.